erszcz/ejabberd-trace/README.md

       It would be nice to keep them, but not display all the time.
       It should also be possible to print the traces to a file.

+      These are only compiled in when the `debug` compile flag is set.

+- [ ] Trace multiple subsequent connections of a given user.
+      A test story may involve the same full jid connecting more than once to fulfill one scenario.

+- [ ] Enable functioning in a distributed environment.